ArticleMarch 9, 2026

 What Is Active Recall?

-In plain English: Instead of re-reading your notes, you close them and try to remember what you just learned.
-Then you check.
+Simple definition: Close your notes and try to remember what you learned.
+Then check.

 Most students confuse recognition with learning: